HewlettPackard/POSH-HPEOneView-docs/docs/cmdlets/v4.20/appliance/set-hpovappliancecurrentsecuritymode.md

 ### -SecurityMode &lt;HPOVApplianceAvailableSecurityMode&gt;

-Specify the Security Mode to change the appliance to by using `Get-HPOVApplianceAvailableSecurityMode`.
+Specify the Security Mode to change the appliance to by using Get-HPOVApplianceAvailableSecurityMode.

 | Aliases | None |
 | :--- | :--- |